-Credit risk is defined as the probability of failure of counterparty to meet its obligation as per agreed terms and conditions.
-Banks are very much prone to credit risk due to its core activities i.e. lending to corporate, commercial, SME, retail, another bank/FI or to another country.
+Credit risk refers to the risk of loss arising when a borrower, counterparty or issuer does not meet its financial obligations to the organization.
+This is the risk of financial loss resulting from failure by a client or counterparty to meet its contractual obligations to the Bank as well as Financial Institutions.
+Bank is exposed to credit risk from its dealing with or lending to corporate, individuals, and other banks or financial institutions.
 The main objective of credit risk management is to minimize the negative impact through adopting proper mitigates and also limiting credit risk exposures within acceptable limit.